sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 ```

 From there we should be ready to join the cluster.
 When we ran `kubeadm init` previously it
-printed a join command out that we could use but I’m going to show you how to do it if you
+printed a join command out that we could use but I am going to show you how to do it if you
 were coming back later and no longer had that token.

 Back on the *controplane* node run: